derek-zhou/maildir_commander/README.md

 maildir_empty_new = no
 ```

+## the archiver

+`maildir_commander` contains an email archiver that scan your inbox and archive emailto `.Archive` maildir, based on the following rules:

+* Mails are grouped into conversations first.
+Conversation that have emails within 30 days will be left alone.
+For all other conversations:
+* If a conversation contains emails from me (as defined by the `my_addresses` configuration key), archive the whole conversation, will all attachments stripped off to save diskspace
+* If the conversation has nothing to do with me, delete the whole conversation

+To run the archiver, you just run `mc archive`.
+Most likely you have it in a nightly cronjob.
+Mails archived will still be searchable, just not in the inbox anymore.
+Right now the rules are not tunable, or rather, it is tuned to suit my need.
+My goal is to keep my inbox at constant size with minimal manual intervention.

 ## Future works

-maildir_commander is meant to be used as the lower layer of more sofisticated MUAs such as a web client, an IMAP client, etc, so they can run along side with the command line client and mu4e.
+maildir_commander is meant to be the lower layer of more sofisticated MUAs such as a web client, an IMAP client, etc, so they can run along side with the command line client and `mu4e`.
+In most cases you want to install [LIV](https://github.com/derek-zhou/liv), which is a full webmail client based on Phoenix LiveView.